wildfly-extras/wildfly-cloud-galleon-pack/doc/layers.md

 jgroups `ee` channel uses the `tcp` stack instead of `udp`. `PING` and `MPING` protocols are removed.

+## embedded-activemq

+Connection factory `RemoteConnectionFactory` has the attribute `reconnect-attempts` set to `-1` for infinite retry.

 ## jpa

 The hibernate cache-container default cache is `local-query`.